Director of Graduate Studies

 Dr. Lisa Keränen is Associate Professor and Director of Graduate Studies in the Communication Department at the University of Colorado Denver, where she studies and teaches rhetorical theory and criticism with an emphasis on the rhetoric of science, medicine, and health care.

 Lisa has received numerous awards for her research, teaching, and service.
-Most recently, she received the 2011 Marie Hochmuth Nichols Award for Outstanding Scholarship in Public Address and the 2010 Karl R. Wallace Memorial Research Award from the National Communication Association.
+Most recently, she received a 2012 Teaching Excellence Award from the College of Liberal Arts and Sciences at the University of Colorado Denver, the 2011 Marie Hochmuth Nichols Award for Outstanding Scholarship in Public Address, and the 2010 Karl R. Wallace Memorial Research Award from the National Communication Association.
 From 2008-9, she was a faculty fellow at the Center for Humanities and the Arts at the University of Colorado Boulder.
 Her graduate degrees include a PhD in communication and an MA in bioethics from the University of Pittsburgh.

 Lisa teaches graduate and undergraduate courses in rhetorical theory and criticism and in the rhetoric of science and medicine.
 As Director of Graduate Studies, she teaches the introduction to graduate study for the Communication Department.
 Other recent course offerings include a seminar in rhetorics of health and medicine and one devoted to exploring rhetoric and biothreats.
 She also teaches an intensive Maymester travel study course in Beijing and Shanghai, Narratives of the New China, which explores how China is crafting its identity in its post-Olympic era.

 From 2006-2009, Dr. Keränen served as a member of the clinical ethics committee and member of the consultancy committee at Boulder Community Hospital, and is past director of the National Communication Association Forum (NCA-F), a group devoted to promoting high quality public discourse about salient social issues.
-She serves on the editorial boards of Health Communication, Western Journal of Communication, and the Journal of Medical Humanities and has been a long-time member of the board of governors of the Association for the Rhetoric of Science and Technology (ARST).
-She was recently elected ARST's Second Vice-President.
+She serves on the editorial boards of Health Communication, Western Journal of Communication, Journal of Medical Humanities, POROI, and the Quarterly Journal of Speech, and has been a long-time member of the board of governors of the Association for the Rhetoric of Science and Technology (ARST).
+She serves as President of the Association for the Rhetoric of Science & Technology.